mohamadalmoayad/professional-profile/README.md

 ## Professional Summary

-Experienced Software Architect and Tech Lead with a strong background in full-stack development, project management, and team leadership.
-Skilled in architecting scalable solutions, mentoring team members, and delivering high-quality software products.
-Proficient in various programming languages and frameworks, with a focus on backend development and mobile applications.
+Experienced Software Architect and Tech Lead specializing in backend development with a strong foundation in full-stack solutions.
+Adept at architecting scalable and robust server-side systems, with additional expertise in frontend technologies.
+Skilled in project management and team leadership, consistently delivering high-quality software products.
+Proficient in various programming languages and frameworks, with a primary focus on backend technologies, complementary frontend skills, and a working knowledge of mobile application development.
+Committed to mentoring team members and driving technological excellence in software projects.

 ## Professional Experience